zdoom-docs/staging/md/Api/Events/ReplacedEvent.md

 struct ReplacedEvent clearScope version("3.7");

 <!-- api-definition -->
-The information for a [StaticEventHandler].[CheckReplacee] event.
+The information for a [`StaticEventHandler.CheckReplacee`] event.
 You can mutate the variables in this event to change the result of replacement checking.